A Geometric Approach to Radial Correlation Type Problems: A proof of the Gaussian Correlation Conjecture

-Theorem \ref{iff} gives a necessary (and presumably sufficient) condition for the Gaussian Correlation Conjecture to hold.
-Indeed, to prove the Gaussian Correlation Conjecture in dimension $\geq 4$, it simply remains to demonstrate the following: \begin{lem} For every two symmetric strips $S_1$ and $S_2$ in $\mathbb{R}^2$, where the axis of either $S_1$ or $S_2$ coincides with the $y$-axis, we have:
+Apply theorem \ref{strong}.
+In order to prove Theorem \ref{gcc} for $n\geq 4$, it simply remains to demonstrate the following: \begin{lem} For every two symmetric strips $S_1$ and $S_2$ in $\mathbb{R}^2$, where the axis of either $S_1$ or $S_2$ coincides with the $y$-axis, we have:

 Where $\mu_2=C(n)\vert x\vert^{n-2}e^{-(x^2+y^2)/2}dx\,dy$ and where

 \end{lem}